DivyaKohli/payload/README.md

 # payload
-Generated payload for Android, Linux and Windows using Metasploit framework.
+Generated payloads for Android, Linux and Windows and exploited windows machine using Metasploit framework.